Gizra/message/README.md

   by the token system as well under [message:field_node_ref].
   (For instance: [message:field_node_ref:title]).
   This relies on "Entity token" module that ships with Entity API.
-  Enabling "Token" module is also recommened, as it provides more tokens and shows a token browser in the message template creation page.
+  Enabling "Token" module is also recommended, as it provides more tokens and shows a token browser in the message template creation page.

 * "Single use" tokens
-  The single-use tokens are similiar to the dynamic tokens, excepet they're being replaced by their content as the message is created; Meaning this content will not get updated if it's reference gets changed.
+  The single-use tokens are similar to the dynamic tokens, except they're being replaced by their content as the message is created; Meaning this content will not get updated if it's reference gets changed.
   E.g. "@{message:user:name}" - Will be replaced by the message author's name (When creating the message).
-  You can use this for example when you know the user's name is not going to change, so there is no reason for re-checking all the time the user name -- hardcoding it makes more sense.
+  You can use this for example when you know the user's name is not going to change, so there is no reason for re-checking all the time the user name -- hard coding it makes more sense.

 * Custom message arguments (Custom callbacks)
   When creating a message, it's possible to store custom arguments that will be